dslin1010/KOCL/README.md

 ## How to use KOCL
-1. We develop KOCL on Ubuntu 16.04 with Linux kernel 4.7, OpneCL 2.0 for Intel Platform and OpenCL 1.2 for Nvidia Platform.
+1. We develop KOCL on Ubuntu 16.04 with Linux kernel 4.7, OpenCL 2.0 for Intel Platform and OpenCL 1.2 for Nvidia Platform.
-In hardware, we use Intel i7-6700 CPU, Intel HD 530, Nvidia GTX 1080 Ti GPU and with 16GB Ram.
+In hardware, we use Intel i7-6700 CPU, Intel HD 530 GPU, Nvidia GTX 1080 Ti GPU and with 16GB system ram.

 2. If you want to extend the platforms or devices, you should modify the `main.c helper.c and gpuops.c` file to fit your system.